saiparameshwarrao/saiparameshwarrao/README.md

 - Build and maintain **CI/CD pipelines** to automate testing and deployment.
 - Containerize applications using **Docker** and orchestrate with **Kubernetes**.
 - Automate infrastructure and configuration with **Ansible**.
-- Collaborate on open-source projects and contribute to the community.

 ---